tacocat-ada/tacocat-ada.github.io/index.md

 ## Popular Genres

-Depending on many factors such as culture and history, each audience enjoys different movies genres.
+Depending on many factors such as culture and history, each audience enjoys different movie genres.
 We decided to plot the genre distribution of the IMDb dataset because CMU genres are more specific but less consistent due to the crowdsourcing nature of data.
 And IMDb genres are fewer (19 of them) but more consistent.

 ![Genres in Clusters](/images/genre_clusters.png)